Acquisition SaaS

 On volume, organic dominates.
 Organic search captures roughly 53% of web traffic and the vast majority of clicks on Google, while the average cost per click on Google Ads hovered around $4.66 in 2024 according to HigherVisibility.
 In B2B, organic even converts slightly better, at 2.9% versus 2.1% for paid.

-When to choose SEO, when to choose SEA for your SaaS
+When to choose SEO, when to choose PPC for your SaaS

-Combining SEO and SEA without wasting your budget
+Combining SEO and PPC without wasting your budget

-Also feed SEA data back into your SEO: the keywords that convert in paid are exactly the ones you should prioritize writing about.
+Also feed PPC data back into your SEO: the keywords that convert in paid search are exactly the ones you should prioritize writing about.
 This loop shortens your SEO payback period by several months, because you're writing about validated demand instead of bets.

 Verdict

-If you have less than six months of runway and need to validate a message fast, start with SEA to buy yourself learning.
+If you have less than six months of runway and need to validate a message fast, start with PPC to buy yourself learning.
 If you're aiming for a durable asset and your topic has search volume, invest in SEO in parallel as soon as possible.
-Most successful SaaS companies do both: SEA funds the learning while SEO builds up, then SEO takes over on the profitable queries.
+Most successful SaaS companies do both: PPC funds the learning while SEO builds up, then SEO takes over on the profitable queries.
+In short: choose PPC if you need to validate a message this week, choose SEO if your topic has real volume and you can invest without a return for several months.

 Your tailor-made acquisition plan